 School of Chinese Studies

-Chinese Go! 围棋
+Chinese Go for Children! 围棋

-Originated in China more than four thousand years ago, Go (围棋Wéiqí), like Zither playing, Calligraphy, and Painting, is one of the four supreme artistic genres in Chinese culture.
+Originated in China more than four thousand years ago, Go (围棋Wéiqí), together with Zither playing, Calligraphy, and Painting, is one of the four supreme artistic genres in Chinese culture.
 It is believed that a strong Go skill is an indication of great wisdom.
 As the oldest game still played in its original form, Go today is popular among men and women internationally at all ages.

 Have a question?
-Please contact us at: [email protected] or (212)-744-8181, ext.
-110.
+Contact us at: [email protected] or (212)-744-8181, ext.
+143

-Mingming Yin: The founder of New York Institute of Go (NYIG) and New York Go Association (NYGA), Stephanie Yin (Chinese: 殷明明) is a professional One Dan Go player in American Go Association (AGA) and Chinese Wéiqí (Go) Association.
+Stephanie Yin: The founder of New York Institute of Go (NYIG) and New York Go Association (NYGA), Stephanie Yin (Chinese: 殷明明) is a professional One Dan Go player in American Go Association (AGA) and Chinese Wéiqí (Go) Association.
 She became professional in 2007 and won multiple tournaments in the US since 2010.
 As an experienced Go teacher, Stephanie is fluent in both English and Chinese.
 Since the founding of NYIG, Stephanie has been invited to multiple international Go events including US Go Congress.
 In May 2017, Stephanie attended the “Future of Go Summit” in China as a main commentator of the Google team DeepMind.

 Ryan Li: Ryan became professional in the 3rd AGA professional qualification tournament.
 Ryan represented North America in numerous occasions, including the IMSA (International Mind Sports Association) Elite Mind Games, Samsung Cup, and Mlily World Go Open.
 In the 3rd Mlily World Go Open, Ryan defeated world champion Chen Yaoye 9p to advance to the final 16 players.
 Ryan is currently a PhD student at Yale University studying earth sciences.
 Ryan is an influencer and instructor at Yale University Go Club in 2017 and University of Toronto go Club since 2011.
 He has also begun to teach at the annual US Go Congress.